In your opening remark, you stated, “I agree with everything that has been said.”

 It appears as if you are saying that TobyMac should no longer “rap” because he is 50 and has wrinkles.
 Is this a universal law, or your own preference?
 By the way, TobyMac just turned 49 last month so that makes him one year older than Dr. Dre and KRS One.
 Not to be too technical, but since you hinged your entire argument around Toby’s need to stop, it’s important to point out that… well… He did… years ago in fact.
 He has made an incredible transition as well.
 He has mastered what everyone in the entertainment industry seeks, known as longevity.
 Those of us inside this culture knew of his transition, and this is just further proof that people who knew the least about a subject were the ones talking.

 In other words, we’ve moved from musical preference to wardrobe preference.
 Once again a preference has been turned into a doctrine—the doctrine of Business Casual.
-This doctrine states that a collared shirt and slacks is right, holy and good—while a T-Shirt, Basketball Shorts and a Baseball cap are a sign of immaturity—around here we simply call that laundry day.
+This doctrine states that a collared shirt and slacks are right, holy and good—while a T-Shirt, Basketball Shorts, and a Baseball cap are a sign of immaturity—around here we simply call that laundry day.

 The closest anyone got to explaining what is acceptable is when you mention that your Church has a ‘great’ Hymnal.
 Which one?
 But even your great Hymnal contains inappropriate songs by your own standards—which I will list below.
 By the way, how did those unacceptable songs get past the men who put together such a great Hymnal?